 Diagnosis of Hypertension

 High blood pressure is a silent danger, because only a few patients have clear hypertension symptoms.
 Thus, it’s important to know what hypertension is.
-And that is why in clinical practice, all adults should have BP measured at regular doctor visits.
-In addition, since 2010, it has been recommended to measure blood pressure on your own, for example at home or at pressure measurement points10.
-This ability to independently measure blood pressure allows you to identify various phenotypes of the disease.
+Periodically noting how your blood pressure feels can keep you mindful of overall well-being and lifestyle trends9.
 We are talking about such conditions as white coat hypertension (isolated clinical hypertension) and masked (isolated outpatient) hypertension.

 How to measure your blood pressure?